leucos/ansible-tuto/step-04/README.md

 ```

 Ansible tells us it's running the play on hosts `web`.
 A play is a suite of
 ansible instructions related to a host.
-If we'd have another `-host: blah` line
+If we'd have another `- hosts: blah`
-in our playbook, it would show up too (but after the first play has completed).
+line in our playbook, it would show up too (but after the first play has
+completed).

 ```bash
 GATHERING FACTS *********************